A guided TFTP Server recovery tool for macOS

 • Check whether the router listens at an address such as 192.168.1.1.

-• Place your Mac on the same subnet, often 192.168.1.254.
+• Place your Mac in the same local network range, often 192.168.1.254.

 • Select the exact recovery firmware required by your model.